yugabyte/yugabyte-db/docs/content/preview/migrate/reference/datatype-mapping-oracle.md

 ---
-title: Datatype mapping from Oracle to YugabyteDB
+title: Data type mapping from Oracle to YugabyteDB
-linkTitle: Datatype mapping
+linkTitle: Data type mapping
-description: Refer to the datatype mapping table when migrating data from Oracle to YugabyuteDB using YugabyteDB Voyager.
+description: Refer to the data type mapping table when migrating data from Oracle to YugabyteDB using YugabyteDB Voyager.
 menu:
   preview:
     identifier: datatype-mapping-oracle